Healy Pass, beginning from Sunshine Village, is a popular classic hike with options in Banff National Park west of Calgary, Alberta, Canada.

 Then the work begins.
 Elevation increases more rapidly in the open areas with snow gaining depth until we are post-holing in 70 CM (28 inches) of snow with 2 KM (1¼ miles) remaining to the viewpoint at the top of the ridge.

 All evidence of trail is completely buried in snow so the hike continues on as straight a line as possible to our visible objective up and along the ridge ahead.
 Experienced hikers are rotating lead and breaking trail for less experienced participants.

 Brilliant, snow-reflected sun, combined with hard work navigating the deep snow, reduces the need for warm clothing.
-Protection for skin and eyes becomes very important defence against direct sun and sun reflecting from snow.
+Protection for skin and eyes becomes very important defence against direct sun combined with sun reflecting from snow.

 At the 7,710 ft (2,350 M) summit of the ridge, surrounding mountains provide magnificent views.
 The lofty summit of Mount Assiniboine is visible in the distance.
 On the other side of the ridge, the view of a long chain of mountains opens up including two lakes in the valley at the base of Mount Egypt.
-One lake is frozen over and the larger lake below remains free of ice.
-In the opposite direction we have a clear view of Sunshine Village ski runs and surrounding mountains as well as many frozen lakes and glaciers.
+One lake is frozen over and the larger lake below appears to be relatively free of ice.
+In the opposite direction there s a clear view of Sunshine Village ski runs and surrounding mountains as well as many frozen lakes and glaciers.
 The scenery is spectacular.